SineYlo/starter-template-gulp/README.md

 `Answer:` It's simple.
 The template has the husky package installed, which should be installed after git.
 *
 `Question:` Are there plans to migrate to Webpack in the future?
 `Answer:` Yes, there will definitely be migration, but I can't say exactly when.
+*
+`Question:` Many folders have a .gitkeep file what is it for?
+`Answer:` This file is a dummy and is needed in order for the correct template structure to be uploaded to GitHub.

 ## 📑 Changelog
 ####  v1.0.0 / 2021-11-26